pagkly/Zed/Investopedia3/Real Asset A Tangible Investment.md

 ## Special Considerations

-Financial and real assets are sometimes collectively referred to as [tangible assets](https://www.investopedia.com/terms/t/tangibleasset.asp).
+Financial and real assets are sometimes collectively referred to as [[tangible assets]](https://www.investopedia.com/terms/t/tangibleasset.asp).
 For tax purposes, the Internal Revenue Service (IRS) requires businesses to report intangible assets differently than tangible assets, but it groups real and financial assets under the tangible asset umbrella.

 Most businesses own a range of assets, which typically fall into real, financial, or intangible categories.
 Real assets, like financial assets, are considered tangible assets.
 For example, imagine XYZ Company owns a fleet of cars, a factory, and a great deal of equipment.
 These are real assets.
 However, the company also owns several trademarks and copyrights, which are its intangible assets.
 Finally, the company owns shares of stock in a sister company, and these are its financial assets.